fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/components/fusiontime-components/data-markers.md

 heading: Data Markers
 ---

+## A data marker looks as shown in the image below:

 You can use a Data Marker in a chart to indicate an important event, which occurred on a specific data point.
 You can hover the mouse pointer over a data marker or tap on it to show additional description of the event in the tooltip.

 A data marker looks as shown in the image below: